vrizo/uibook/README.md

 [Read more about configuration →](docs/configure.md)

-## Pass Pages to the Controller
+## Pass Pages to the Controller :baby_chick:

 Once you finished your first Uibook Page, you're ready to write Uibook Controller.
 This is a place where all Pages included and passed to UibookStarter :sparkles:

 _uibook-controller.js_
 ```js